Youth Employment Service: History

 From the late 1910s, many Local Education Authorities in England and Wales had set up Youth Employment Services, started by the Education (Choice of Employment) Act 1910, for up to the age of 17.
 Scotland had not been allowed to do this.
 The Education Act 1918 allowed LEAs to guidance up to the age of 18.

 The Unemployment Insurance Act 1923 allowed LEAs to cover juveniles in an unemployment insurance scheme.
 In 1927 the Ministry of Labour established the National Advisory Council for Juvenile Employment.

 The Employment and Training Act 1948 was passed by the Labour government of 1945-51, and section 10 of this act established and employment advisory service for all young people under 18 who attended school.
 By January 1949, 43 county councils and 73 county boroughs in England and Wales, and 3 town councils and 10 county councils in Scotland had submitted plans for their youth employment services.

-In the 1950s and 1960s, the service had great popular support.
+Each individual youth employment bureau would have a youth employment committee, with local teachers, employers, employees, and representatives of the local council.
+London County Council would have 17 YES offices, from September 1949, costing £70,400 per year.

+Around 100 public schools had formed the Public Schools Appointments Bureau, formed in 1950, to provide the same function as the Youth Employment Service.

+From 1948 until 1960 there was also National Service, for 18 yr olds.
+Due to fluctuations in the birth rate, the numbers of 18 year olds would again reach the numbers in 1938 by 1960.

+When a person left school at 18, they would fill in a vocational guidance record card.
+From 1953, this record card no longer had the individual views of each youth employment officer, as it was not thought to be definitive information, and was largely unsubstantiated opinion.